-I told my partner I was scared I wasn't doing enough with my career.
-That I felt stuck.
-That sometimes I opened LinkedIn and felt like everyone else had it figured out and I was just... flailing.
+One of us once admitted being scared we weren't doing enough with our career.
+That we felt stuck.
+That sometimes we'd open LinkedIn and feel like everyone else had it figured out and we were just... flailing.

-They didn't try to fix it.
-They didn't tell me I was being irrational.
-They didn't list my accomplishments or give me a pep talk.
+The other one didn't try to fix it.
+Didn't say it was irrational.
+Didn't list accomplishments or give a pep talk.

 They said: "That sounds really hard.
 Tell me more about what 'stuck' feels like."